lafita/logo/submissions/lafita_pb/README.md

 Likewise, the *BioJava Project* brings together a large community of programmers to provide software solutions for bioinformatics.

 The logo is designed with a flat ball and stick representation of the peptide bond as a negative space figure in a green background.
 Balls are colored by their atom type (black Carbon, red Oxygen, blue Nitrogen and white Hydrogen).
-The words Bio and Java are separated into the upper-left and lower-right corners of the logo, in the spaces left by the peptide bond, with the font type *Comfortaa*.
+The word **BioJava** is written at the bottom-left part of the logo with the font type [Armata](https://www.fontsquirrel.com/fonts/armata).